st3inum/blog/mathbugs.com/content/posts/toph-the-multiplayer-action-game.md

 Again, we can rewrite the equation as $ax^2+bx+c\le 0$ and we need to find the smallest such $x$.

 We can use `ternary search`.
-Alternatively, we can just solve the equation and find the minimum such $x$.
+Alternatively, we can just solve the equation(as [quadratic equation](https://st3inum.github.io/posts/toph-the-multiplayer-action-game/)) and find the minimum such $x$.

 **We must handle some cases, like $R1=R2$ or $a=0$**